oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 A user may be required to provide an e-mail confirmation code as part of an authentication ceremony to prove they control an e-mail address.
 The user provides an e-mail address and is then required to enter a verification code sent to the e-mail address.
 If the correct verification code is returned to the Authorization Server, it issues Access and Refresh Tokens.

-* The Client collects an e-mail address from the user.
+1. The Client collects an e-mail address from the user.
-* The Client sends the e-mail address in an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}).
+2. The Client sends the e-mail address in an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}).
-* The Authorization Server sends a verification code to the e-mail address and returns an Error Response ({{challenge-error-response}}) including `"error": "insufficient_authorization"`, `"auth_session"` and a custom property indicating that an e-mail verification code must be entered.
+3. The Authorization Server sends a verification code to the e-mail address and returns an Error Response ({{challenge-error-response}}) including `"error": "insufficient_authorization"`, `"auth_session"` and a custom property indicating that an e-mail verification code must be entered.
-* The Client presents a user experience guiding the user to copy the e-mail verification code to the Client.
+4. The Client presents a user experience guiding the user to copy the e-mail verification code to the Client.
 Once the e-mail verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the e-mail verification code as well as the `auth_session` parameter returned in the previous Error Response.
-* The Authorization Server uses the `auth_session` to maintain the session and verifies the e-mail verification code before issuing an Authorization Code to the Client.
+5. The Authorization Server uses the `auth_session` to maintain the session and verifies the e-mail verification code before issuing an Authorization Code to the Client.
-* The Client sends the Authorization Code in a Token Request ({{token-request}}) to the Token Endpoint.
+6. The Client sends the Authorization Code in a Token Request ({{token-request}}) to the Token Endpoint.
-* The Authorization Server verifies the Authorization Code and issues the Access Token and Refresh Token.
+7. The Authorization Server verifies the Authorization Code and issues the Access Token and Refresh Token.

+An alternative version of this verification involves the user clicking a link in an email rather than manually entering a verification code.
+This is typically done for email verification flows rather than inline in a login flow.
+The protocol-level details remain the same for the alternative flow despite the different user experience.
+All steps except step 4 above remain the same, but the client presents an alternative user experience for step 4 described below:

+* The Client presents a message to the user instructing them to click the link sent to their email address.
+The user clicks the link in the email, which contains the verification code in the URL.
+The URL launches the app providing the verification code to the Client.
+The Client sends the verification code and `auth_session` to the Authorization Challenge Endpoint.

 ## Mobile Confirmation Code
 A user may be required to provide a confirmation code as part of an authentication ceremony to prove they control a mobile phone number.
 The user provides a phone number and is then required to enter a confirmation code sent to the phone.
 If the correct confirmation code is returned to the Authorization Server, it issues Access and Refresh Tokens.